OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 The Pro Account Terms are applicable to Pro and Pro Unlimited Account users and the SoundCloud Go Terms are applicable to SoundCloud Go users in addition to these general Terms of Use when they purchase a Subscription.
 SoundCloud reserves the right to limit the availability of SoundCloud Go subscriptions to specific jurisdictions as may be determined by SoundCloud in its sole discretion from time to time.

-Changes to the Platform, Accounts and Pricing
+Changes to the Platform, accounts and pricing

 SoundCloud reserves the right at any time and for any reason to suspend, discontinue, terminate or cease providing access to the Platform or any part thereof, temporarily or permanently, and whether in its entirety or with respect to individual territories only.
 In the case of any temporary or permanent suspension, discontinuation, termination or cessation of access, SoundCloud shall use its reasonable endeavors to notify registered users of such decision in advance.